Points To Ponder When It Comes To Employees

 When selling a practice, there are some basic options where employees are concerned:

-If the buyer of the practice is interested in keeping some or all of the team intact, one way the seller can attempt to insure a seamless transition is to set up employment contracts with those employees in advance of the sale.
+If the buyer of the practice is interested in keeping some or all of the team intact, one way the seller can attempt to ensure a seamless transition is to set up employment contracts with those employees in advance of the sale.
 The contracts would include:

 If it is an entity sale, the any contracts that the existing corporation has will automatically be transferred over to the new owner unless specifically excluded as part of the agreement.